budescode/django-rest-allauth/README.md

 }
 - If the old password is correct, it changes the user's password to the new one.

-### getuser
-- This is to get user details, it returns an object with the user details
-- Method: GET
-- Authorization: Token

 ### resetpasswordcode
 - This will generate a code for the user and send back as response,  the code can be sent to the user's email or sms, the next end point will be to accept the code and email